-FAV21 Fentiman's Yard, New Creek Road
+FAV19 Fentiman's Yard, New Creek Road

-- 1. Fentiman's Yard (see figure 25) is allocated for residential development (Use Class C3). - 2.
-Development should include sufficient parking provision to avoid additional street parking in the vicinity of the site. - 3.
-Development should have no adverse impacts on The Swale Special Protection Area and Ramsar site, including during the construction period, in addition to complying with the requirements of Policy FAV7. - 4.
-Development should: - a. enhance the setting of listed buildings around the site; - b. complement the character of the Faversham Conservation Area. - Development must take account of the high risk of flooding and include appropriate mitigation and avoid putting uses vulnerable to flood damage, including habitable rooms, at ground floor level.
+- 1. Fentiman's Yard (see figure 26) is allocated for mixed uses, as follows: - a. residential development (Use Class C3); - b. visitor facilities and workshops (Use Class E); - 2.
+Development should include sufficient parking provision to avoid additional street parking in the vicinity of the site. - Development should have no adverse impacts on The Swale Special Protection Area and Ramsar site, including during the construction period, in addition to complying with the requirements of Policy FAV7. - 1.
+Development should: - a. enhance the setting of listed buildings around the site and this includes not exceeding three storeys in height; - b. preserve or enhance the character or appearance of the Faversham Conservation Area. - 2.
+Development must take account of the high risk of flooding and include appropriate mitigation and avoid putting uses vulnerable to flood damage, including habitable rooms, at ground floor level.